Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 # Open Source

 > Providing open-source software is like contributing to a public good and the community will therefore sooner or later collapse!

+Notes:

+- Why it might not fail:
+  - Other incentives:
+    - Intrinsic motivation
+    - Reputation concerns (your github history is part of your CV)
+    - Reciprocity
+    - Direct benefit: Some contributors also use the software and benefit from improvements.

 ---